franckferman/SysAdminToolbox/README.md

 - **Configuration** - VLAN and ACL generators for Cisco, Juniper, and Huawei.
 - **Reference** - VLAN, ACL, firewall, routing, and NAT cheatsheets.
 - **Automation** - Consistent JSON output, no-color mode, and an interactive REPL.
+- **AI assistant (optional)** - Ask questions, explain output, or suggest a command through a local Ollama or a cloud provider (Anthropic, OpenAI, DeepSeek, Kimi).
+Standard library only, opt-in, off by default.
+- **Web UI (optional)** - Serve the safe command groups and cheatsheets in a local browser.

 ## Installation